 Despite being referred to as ‘nerve deafness’, sensorineural hearing loss is caused by damage to the inner ear or cochlea, not the hearing nerve.
 Hearing aids make sounds louder, but if you have severe to profound sensorineural hearing loss on both ears, the amplified input of hearing aids can sound very distorted.
 A cochlear implant is an established, effective and long-term solution for profound sensorineural hearing loss.
 It is an electronic device that is surgically implanted - so it bypasses the damaged inner part of the ear to stimulate the hearing nerve directly.
 Unlike hearing aids which simply amplify sound, cochlear implants convert sound waves to electrical impulses in a way that mimics your natural hearing.

 If you have profound hearing loss in one ear – also known as single-sided deafness (SSD) - you’re not alone.
 The condition is reasonably common.
 You may have been born with it, or it may have been triggered later in life.
 SSD makes it difficult to understand speech over background noise or localise the direction of footsteps, traffic or a ringing telephone.
-Baha bone conduction implants are an established, effective and long-term solution for single-sided deafness.
+Cochlear implants or Baha bone conduction implants are established, effective and long-term solutions for single-sided deafness.
 The Baha System sends sound through bone, from the damaged ear to the working inner ear on the other side.
-This makes it easier to understand speech in noisy situations and reduces the attenuation of sounds from the deaf side.
-If you have normal hearing or mild hearing loss in your good ear, a bone conduction implant may be a good option for you.

 When should I act?